Author

 What is ghostwriting?

-Ghostwriting is where a professional writer develops the text on your behalf but your name remains as the credit on the piece of work.
-Ghostwriting is typically used when the piece of work is written in first-person where the story relies on the unique perspective of the author.
-For example, a memoir, or a so-called 'real-life' story for a magazine, or an 'opinion piece' for a media publication.
+Ghostwriting is where a professional writer develops the text on your behalf but your name is credited on the piece of work.
+Ghostwriting is typically used when the piece of work is written in first-person.
+For example, a memoir; a 'real-life' story for a magazine; or an 'opinion piece' for a media publication.
+These stories need to told in first-person, because the story relies on the unique perspective of the author.

-'Copywriting' is also done by a professional writer, but it for a more general piece of writing which does not require the first-person perspective.
-For example a factual article for a website, a corporate brochure, a newsletter.
+'Copywriting' is also done by a professional writer, but is for a more general piece of writing, which does not require the first-person perspective.
+For example, a factual article for a website; a corporate brochure; a newsletter.
 A copywriter's skills are all about writing.
 A ghostwriter's skills also require emotional intelligence, astute listening and a neutral style so they can adopt the voice of the person for whom they are ghostwriting.

 How is ghostwriting different to copywriting?